sketchomania/googlekeepclone/README.md

 # TODO

-## Priority
+## 📌 Priority

+- ⭕CURR⭕ add note from frontend
+- ⭕ able to add data from frontend
-- show data related to user only
+- show data related to user only (almost done, got one error)
+- able to create note and label from frontend
 - edit note and save
-- CRUD label
+- CRUD label and note
-- show note modal when clicked on it (anywhere)
+- note modal close when clicked outside note modal (behavior)
-- note modal close behavior
+- docker integration

 ## documenting